Semantic Relations and Deep Learning: Attributional features: word embeddings

 \section{Attributional features: word embeddings}

 The identification of the semantic relation for a given pair of arguments relies heavily on a good representation of the meaning of the arguments, and of the context in which they appear---if such context is available.
-There are various methods of representing lexical semantics.
-Word embeddings in continuous vector spaces are another type of distributional representation .
-The dimensions are no longer specific words, but more abstract dimensions, assumed to model some underlying latent semantic characteristics of words or entities.
+Word embeddings in continuous vector spaces are a type of distributional representation .
+The vectors are no longer indexed by specific words but by more abstract dimensions, assumed to model some underlying latent semantic characteristics of words or entities.
 Such a representation projects words/entities/morphemes into a multi-dimensional space, in which distance is a proxy for relatedness or similarity.
-Depending on the data to be modelled or the task at hand, the source of word embeddings can be distributional information (see Section \ref{sec:wefromtexts}), graphs which capture a relational model of meaning (see Section \ref{sec:wefromgraphs}), or a combination thereof (see Section \ref{sec:wefromtextsandgraphs}).
+Depending on the data to be modelled or the task at hand, the source of word embeddings can be distributional information (Section \ref{sec:wefromtexts}), graphs which capture a relational model of meaning (Section \ref{sec:wefromgraphs}), or a combination thereof (Section \ref{sec:wefromtextsandgraphs}).